Trello-Clone-IITC/Trello-clone/frontend/src/features/final-final/README.md

 # Caspi Playground - Board Backgrounds

-This feature implements board backgrounds for the caspi-playground boards using the backend-defined background types.
+This feature implements board backgrounds for the final-final boards using the backend-defined background types.

 ## Background Types